Rate Rider FAQs

 The Decker and Hayden Creek fires burned in several local counties recently.
 Three of the five largest wildfires in Colorado history burned in 2020.
 The wildfire threat in our region is clear, and we must take action to help prevent one here as soon as possible, even though this is a difficult time to do so.

 The rider went in to effect in January 2021.
-Consumers will first see the amount due in February when they receive their January bill.

 Yes, all electricity provided to a service on SDCEA’s system flows to a home or business via overhead transmission and distribution lines.
 A good illustration of this is when you drive to and from your home, you will see power lines above ground.
 This is the delivery system of power to your residence.
 With underground service, at the point overhead power arrives at your property or in your general neighborhood, the supply is then buried underground to your home.
 If you had overhead service, the supply would extend above ground to your home.